SumoLogic/sumologic-otel-collector/pkg/receiver/mysqlrecordsreceiver/README.md

     # default is 3
     setconnmaxlifetimemins: 3

-    # this is highly recommended to limit the number of connection used by the application.
+    # this is highly recommended to limit the number of connections used by the application.
 There is no recommended limit number because it depends on application and MySQL server
     # default is 5
     setmaxopenconns: 5